jrrdnx/craft-ip-restrictor/README.md

 composer require jrrdnx/craft-ip-restrictor
 ```

 3. In the Control Panel, go to Settings -> Plugins and click the "Install" button for IP Restrictor.
-You can also use the CLU to install and enable:
+You can also use the CLI to install and enable:

 ```sh
 php craft plugin/install ip-restrictor